-Discharging: If allowed by the battery, the system outputs a specified power from the grid based on the set output percentage, controlling the power at the AC terminal.
-You need to set the RatePower (%) through Web or App when choosing Discharging mode.
-When the battery Discharge to (%) reaches the set SOC, the inverter performs Self-use mode.
-You can view the Rate of AC Power and Discharge to (%) here.
+" Discharging: If allowed by the battery, the system outputs electricity to the grid according to the specified power output percentage or value, controlling the power at the AC port.
+You need to set a value for Rate of AC Power (% or W) through Web or App.
+When the battery Discharge to (%) reaches the target SOC, the inverter enters Self-use mode.